A Guide to Soundproof Drywall – What Are My Options?

 There are only a few popular products and manufacturers to choose from.
 They should know the benefits of each as it relates to the specifications required for your project.

-If you are on your own, here’s a quick review of soundproof drywall, STC rating, and the best option for noise reduction soundproofing drywall.
+If you are on your own, here’s a quick review of soundproof drywall panels, STC rating, and the best option for noise reduction soundproofing drywall.

 Choosing the Right Soundproof Drywall